AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream-branches.md

         ![Conflict files list](../../img/upstream-sync-7.png){width="600"}
     </figure>

-    For help in resolving these conflicts, please see [resolving merge conflicts](STUB-LINK to resolve merge conflicts).
+    For help in resolving these conflicts, please watch this [tutorial from GitKraken](https://www.gitkraken.com/learn/git/tutorials/how-to-resolve-merge-conflict-in-git).

     Once you have resolved the conflicts and committed the changes, your `main` branch will now be in sync with the upstream `main` branch of `AlexsLemonade/OpenScPCA-analysis`.